-- Across the school, parent engagement is created through meetings, phonics activity guides and training of parent helpers. - We engage parents in the beginnings of early reading by holding a phonics meeting in the first term for Reception parents we follow this up with class mnemonics and phoneme and tricky word learning sheets and flashcards which are sent home regularly. - In KS1, parents are invited into class to help with Guided Reading sessions on Tuesdays and Thursday 9-9.30am. - Reading records are used and provide another means to communicate with parents, with follow-ups in person when necessary. - Parents are encouraged to use VIPERS question prompts to aid meaningful discussion around texts.
+- Across the school, parent engagement is created through meetings, phonics activity guides and training of parent helpers. - There is a phonics meeting in the first term for Reception parents, including a letter about phonics.
+Class Mnemonics are sent home to help maintain consistency and consolidate learning.
+Phonics learning sheets and flashcards are sent home with tricky words. - In KS1, parents are invited into class to help with Guided Reading sessions on Tuesdays and Thursday 9-9.30am. - Reading records are used and provide another means to communicate with parents, with follow-ups in person when necessary. - Parents are encouraged to use VIPERS question prompts to aid meaningful discussion around texts.
 These are stuck into every child's reading record. - There are plans to create a Reading Spine that selects a number of key texts that each child should have read by the end of their time in that year group.
-This will be rolled out with a large parental involvement and event to kick-start the initiative. - World Book day always involves parents and children in collaborative activities. - Every child will, during their time at Mousehole School, be involved in the writing and publishing of a book, as part of a REAL Project final outcome.
+This will be rolled out with a large parental involvement and event to kick-start the initiative. - World Book Day always involves parents and children in collaborative activities.

+• We regularly involve children in writing and publishing books, as part of our project based pedagogy.